 Phone: +44 (0) 28 9097 1173 Email: email@example.com

-Dr Jonathan Lanman is the Assistant Director of the ICC and Lecturer in Cognition and Culture, and Anthropology.
+Dr Jonathan Lanman is the Acting Director of the ICC and Lecturer in Cognition and Culture, and Anthropology.
 He previously taught as a Departmental and College Lecturer at the University of Oxford from 2009-2011.
 He holds a DPhil and an MSc in Anthropology from Oxford, an M.A. in Religious Studies from the University of Missouri-Columbia and a B.A. in English from Southeast Missouri State University.
 He is interested in applying the theories and tools of both social and cognitive anthropology to issues in the study of religion, atheism, morality, and intergroup relations.
 His DPhil research yielded both a descriptive and explanatory account of atheism in the contemporary West, which he is writing up as a monograph.
 At present, he is collaborating with anthropologists and psychologists on an ESRC Large Grant, entitled Ritual, Community, and Conflict, to ascertain the effects of ritual on ingroup cohesion and outgroup hostility across a range of contexts.